hiromitsusasaki/jupyter_notebook_with_some_language/README.md

 ## Security Notes

 - Properly manage environment variables and Google credentials
+- All sensitive files are properly managed by `.gitignore`
+- Notebooks directory is included in git repository but its contents are ignored
-- Containers are run with no-new-privileges option
+- Containers are run with security considerations
-- Sensitive information is managed by `.gitignore`